chengsoonong/didbits/README.md

 please send me a pull request.
 Use the issue tracker for suggested topics.

-And here Lydia has to put in her three cents worth of comments

 The script ipynbhelper.py comes from [nbtidy](https://github.com/chengsoonong/nbtidy)

 ## Concepts with more detailed descriptions